artefactual/archivematica-docs/admin-manual/installation-setup/installation/install-ubuntu.rst

       sudo apt-get install -y archivematica-dashboard
       sudo apt-get install -y fits
       sudo apt-get install -y archivematica-mcp-client

+   .. note:: The Postfix configuration will prompt the user to select the type
+      of mail configuration.
+For more information, see :ref:`Postfix Ubuntu
+      <postfix-ubuntu>`

 9. Configure the Archivematica components (optional).
 There are a number of environment variables that Archivematica recognizes which can be used to